synapsecns/synapse-contracts/docs/synapse/SynapseBridge.md

 - `deadline`: latest timestamp to accept this transaction

-# Function `redeemAndSwap(address to, uint256 chainId, contract ERC20Burnable token, uint256 amount, uint256 swapTokenAmount, uint8 swapTokenIndex, uint256 swapMinAmount, uint256 swapDeadline)` {#SynapseBridge-redeemAndSwap-address-uint256-contract-ERC20Burnable-uint256-uint256-uint8-uint256-uint256-}
+# <a id="SynapseBridge-redeemAndSwap-address-uint256-contract-ERC20Burnable-uint256-uint256-uint8-uint256-uint256-"></a> Function `redeemAndSwap(address to, uint256 chainId, contract ERC20Burnable token, uint256 amount, uint256 swapTokenAmount, uint8 swapTokenIndex, uint256 swapMinAmount, uint256 swapDeadline)`
 No description
 ## Parameters:
 - `to`: address on other chain to redeem underlying assets to